Moisturizing Oils Vs. Sealing Oils – What’s The Difference?

 The best ways to apply moisturizing oils are as follows:

-Pre-poo refers to the activity of applying oil before you shampoo.
+refers to the activity of applying oil before you shampoo.
 This has a number of advantages.
-It adds a significant amount of extra moisture to your hair.
-It also softens your hair and boosts hair shine.
+It adds a significant amount of extra hydration to your hair.
+It also acts as an emollient and softens your hair, boosts hair shine and adds hair volume.

 This method refers to washing your hair with a mixture of oil and conditioner.
 Apply the mixture to your hair and scalp and retain it for a while.
 Wash as usual.